amonetta/carsktz/README.md

 ## BUGs

-This version of develop fails when making request GET with no parameters `http://localhost:8080/carsktz/car/api`, hwen using `CarService`
+This version of develop fails when making request GET with no parameters `http://localhost:8080/carsktz/car/api`, when using `CarService`

 When asking for full list of cars, SQL Exception is raised with message: